 Learner name: Date:

 Learner signature: Date:

-Assessor signature: Date:
+9 Date:

-Internal verifier signature: Date:
+Date:

 (if sampled)

 Mouldings Using Resin

 Flow Infusion Techniques

 This unit covers the skills and knowledge needed to prove the competences required to produce composite mouldings using resin flow infusion techniques.
 It will prepare the learner for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or it will provide a basis for the development of additional skills and occupational competences in the working environment.